KevinFSU/kysracing/README.md

-# Welcome to KYS Racing
+# CHARLESTON DRY ICE BLASTING

 At **KYS Racing**, we believe life is too short to drive dirty.
 Whether you're here to restore your car’s dignity or slap our unapologetically bold logo on your chest, we’ve got you covered.